Politics of Nigeria: Foreign relations

 Nigeria currently has better foreign relations with its neighbors, due to its current state of democracy.
 It is a member of the African Union and sits on that organization's Peace and Security Council.

-The current Minister of Foreign Affairs of Nigeria is Geoffrey Jideofor Kwusike Onyeama.
+The current minister of foreign affairs of Nigeria is Yusuf Tuggar.
 Much of Nigeria's foreign affairs, both during the colonial era and post-independence has relied on oil-production.
 Nigeria's relationships with both its continental neighbors in Africa and throughout the world have improved a great deal since it has transitioned from military rule to a democratic state.
 Nigeria is hoping to gain a permanent seat on the UN Security Council in the near future.
 Despite these achievements, Nigeria continues to face challenges in its foreign relations, such as the fight against terrorism and insurgency in the region, the challenge of migration and human trafficking, and the need to increase economic cooperation and integration with its neighbors.